sunilkumarvuppala/open-on-app/docs/backend/API_REFERENCE.md

 - Must be the recipient owner (user who owns the recipient)
 - Capsule must be in `ready` or `sealed` status (with `unlocks_at` passed)
 - Action is irreversible
-- For disappearing messages, `deleted_at` is automatically set

 **Anonymous Letter Behavior:**
 - If `is_anonymous = true`: